Accepting PhD Students

 Recently completed projects:

-• (2021) National Plan Consultation Project, Department of Social Services (with the Monash Family Violence Prevention Centre)
+• (2021) National Plan Consultation Project (led by the Monash Family Violence Prevention Centre).
+This project was funded by DSS.

-• (2017-2021) Revenge Pornography: The prevalence and nature of non-consensual imagery and the implications for law reform (with Associate Professor Nicola Henry, Associate Professor Anastasia Powell, Dr Adrian Scott, Professor Clare McGlynn, Professor Erika Rackley and Professor Nicola Gavey).
-This project is funded by the Australian Research Council (DP170101433).
+• (2017-2021) Revenge Pornography: The prevalence and nature of non-consensual imagery and the implications for law reform (led by Prof Nicola Henry).
+This Discovery Project was funded by the Australian Research Council (DP170101433).

 • (2019-2020) Institute for Research on Image-Based Abuse (with Dr Sarah Whitney).
-This project is funded by a Monash University and Pennsylvania State University Research Grant.
+This project was funded by a Monash University and Pennsylvania State University Research Grant.

 • (2019-2020) Overlooked or Just Ignored?
-Victims and Plea Negotiations (with Emeritus Professor Arie Freiberg).
+Victims and Plea Negotiations (with Emeritus Prof Arie Freiberg).
 This project was funded by Monash University and the Victorian Department of Justice.

-• (2015-2017) Responding to Revenge Pornography: The scope, nature and impact of Australian Criminal Laws (with Associate Professor Nicola Henry and Associate Professor Anastasia Powell).
+• (2015-2017) Responding to Revenge Pornography: The scope, nature and impact of Australian Criminal Laws (led by Prof Nicola Henry).
 This project was funded by the Criminology Research Council (CRG08/15-16).

 • (2014-2016) Access to Justice and Legal Aid: A Comparative Analysis of Systems in Australia and the United Kingdom (with Prof Jackie Hodgson).
 This project was funded by the Warwick/Monash Alliance.